How do you know when your car needs coolant?

 When you fail to recognise the warning signs that your car has inadequate cooling, you risk damaging some of the most important parts of your vehicle’s engine.

-Due to the high temperatures created when the car is running, poor cooling can result in severe damage to the water pump, head gasket, cylinder and piston timing, cylinder head, warped or bent connector rods, or even crank failure.
+Due to the high temperatures created by a car engine running, poor cooling can result in severe damage to the water pump, head gasket, cylinder and piston timing, cylinder head, warped or bent connector rods, or even crank failure.

 Failure to properly maintain your vehicle can even result in the car becoming a write-off, so vigilance is key when it comes to topping up coolant.

-The process of topping up your engine’s coolant is actually relatively straightforward.
+The process of topping up your engine’s coolant is straightforward, and the steps are as follows:

-First, ensure the engine is cold, the handbrake is applied and the vehicle is in first gear, then raise the front of the vehicle on jacks and ensure the back wheels are chocked to prevent any movement.
+- Raise the front of the vehicle on jacks and ensure the back wheels are chocked (locked in place and restricted) to prevent any movement.